Setting the tone, establishing the pace, setting the standard for broadcasters nationwide.

 Senate will have to vote on it again.

-Yes, right here in my formerly Nicotine-stained fingers.
+Yes, right here in my formerly nicotine stained fingers.

 Here's George Voinovich as he wraps up his piece today.

-Should the president send his renomination to the Senate, I'll vote to confirm John Bolton, and I call on my Democrat colleagues to keep in mind the current situation in the Middle East and the rest of the world should the Senate have an opportunity to vote.
+And I call on my Democrat colleagues to keep in mind the current situation in the Middle East and the rest of the world should the Senate have an opportunity to vote.

-I don't believe the U.S., at this dangerous time, can afford to have a UN ambassador who does not have Congress's full support.
+I don't believe the U.S. at this dangerous time can afford to have a UN ambassador who does not have Congress's full support for the good of our country, the United Nations and a free world.

 We must end any ambiguity about whether John Bolton speaks for the United States so that he can work to support our interest at the United Nations during this critical time.

-Wait, this guy Voinovich was in tears on the Senate floor at the prospect that Bolton was going to be confirmed.
+This guy, Voinovich, was in tears on the Senate floor at the prospect that Bolton was going to be confirmed.

 Nobody can go out there and rip the UN.